pelletierkevin/go_microservice_elasticsearch/README.md

 ### - I.2) gRPC protobuf <a name="grpcprotobuf"></a>
 - **server.proto**
-This file defines the different structure, services and endpoints provided by the gRPC module.
+This file defines the different structures, services and endpoints provided by the gRPC module.

 To compile and regenerate the `grpc_health/server.pb.go` file use this command:
 `protoc --go_out=plugins=grpc:grpc_health server.proto`